Islam in Spain: Muslims and the state in the 20th century

-The legal framework of religious diversity
+Legal framework of religious diversity

 In the Spanish case, the legal framework for the governance of religious diversity has its foundations in the historical church-state model.
 In political science, the theory explaining how historical patterns can influence new policy outcomes is called path dependency.
 Similarly, there have been many studies linking the governance of Islam in European countries to pre-existing church-state models.
 During Franco's dictatorship, the Spanish state signed the Concordat of 1953 with the Vatican, which granted the Catholic Church with some privileges such as state funding and the exemption from government taxation.
 In the Spanish transition to democracy, the government replicated the same model by signing new agreements in 1976 and 1979, which gave the concordat the status of an international treaty.

 The Constitution of 1978 stipulated in Article 16 that all beliefs within the Spanish society will be taken into account and the state will maintain cooperative relations with the Catholic Church as well as with other religious denominations.
-Furthermore, The Organic Law of Religious Liberty (LOLR) of 1980 specified in Article 7 that the state should establish Cooperation Agreements with those “Churches, Confessions and Communities” that had achieved ‘deep-rootedness’ (Notorio arraigo) in Spanish society, due to their scope and the number of believers.
+Furthermore, The Organic Law of Religious Liberty (LOLR) of 1980 specified in Article 7 that the state should establish Cooperation Agreements with those “Churches, Confessions and Communities” that had achieved 'deep-rootedness' (Notorio arraigo) in Spanish society, due to their scope and the number of believers.
 The criteria were the following ones: